David Ash (American football)

-David Trenton Ash (born July 29, 1992) is an American football quarterback who currently plays for The Warsaw Mets in the Polish Football League.
-He played college football for the University of Texas Longhorns football team.
+David Trenton Ash (born July 29, 1992) is an American former football quarterback who last played for the Warsaw Mets in the Polish Football League.
+He played college football for the University of Texas Longhorns.
 After an impressive start that included being named the offensive MVP in the 2011 Holiday Bowl, he was forced to end his career early in the face of repeated concussions and concussion-related symptoms.

-On March 16, 2017, however, Ash was medically cleared to play football again, and told reporters he would participate in the Longhorns' 2017 pro day.
+On March 16, 2017, however, Ash was medically cleared to play football again, and participated in the Longhorns' 2017 pro day.

 High school career

 Ash attended Academy High School (in which school system his father was a middle school principal) before transferring to Belton High School in Belton, Texas his sophomore year.
 He played as both quarterback and punter.
 In his three seasons, Ash compiled an 18–15 record.
 Ash made his first start against Ennis High School in 2008, a game Belton lost 43–8.
 In his junior year in 2009, Ash led the Belton Tigers to the second round of the Class 5A Texas football playoffs before falling to South Garland High School in a 14–24 loss.
 Ash led the Tigers to a 5–6 record in his senior year with 38 touchdowns and only 10 interceptions.
 He also set multiple school records, including most career passing yardage, completions, and touchdowns.
 After his senior year, Ash was named the all-state second team quarterback and all-state first team punter.